notional-labs/notional/Readme.md

 * Du Nguyen - Infrastructure Engineer
 * Hieu Vu - Blockchain Engineer
 * Huy Nguyen - UI/UX Designer
+* Reece Williams - Blockchain Engineer

 ## Thanks

-Notional would like to thank its delegagtes and the many teachers who have helped us learn how to design and implement all of this.
+Notional would like to thank its delegates and the many teachers who have helped us learn how to design and implement all of this.

 Special thanks go out to: